raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 Here's a simplified functional mixin for classes:[^simplified]

 [^simplified]: A production-ready version would handle more than just methods.
-For example, it would allow you to mix getters and setters into a class.
+For example, it would allow you to mix getters and setters into a class, and it would allow us to attach properties or methods to the target class itself, and not just instances.
 But this simplified version handles methods, simple properties, "mixin properties," and `instanceof`, and that is enough for the purposes of investigating OO design questions.

 {% highlight javascript %}
-function mixin (behaviour, sharedBehaviour = {}) {
+function mixin (behaviour) {
   let instanceKeys = Reflect.ownKeys(behaviour);
-  let sharedKeys = Reflect.ownKeys(sharedBehaviour);
   let typeTag = Symbol('isa');

   function _mixin (clazz) {